Square Enix: Video games and franchises

-Game engines
+Game technology

 In 2004, Square Enix began to work on a "common 3D format" that would allow the entire company to develop titles without being restricted to a specific platform: this led to the creation of a game engine named Crystal Tools, which is compatible with the PlayStation 3, the Xbox 360, Windows-based PCs, and to some extent the Wii.
 It was first shown off at a tech demo shown off at E3 2005 and was later used for Final Fantasy XIII based on the demo's reception.
 Crystal Tools was also used for Final Fantasy Versus XIII before its re-branding as Final Fantasy XV and its shift onto next-gen platforms.
 Refinement of the engine continued through the development of Final Fantasy XIII-2, and it underwent a major overhaul for Lightning Returns: Final Fantasy XIII.
 Since that release, no new titles have been announced using Crystal Tools, and it is believed that the development of the engine has halted permanently.

 Luminous Engine was originally intended for eighth-generation consoles and unveiled at E3 2012 through a tech demo titled Agni's Philosophy.
 The first major console title to be developed with Luminous Engine was Final Fantasy XV; the engine's development was done in tandem with the game, and the game's development helped the programming team optimize the engine.

-In addition to Luminous Engine and custom engines made for individual games and platforms before and since Square Enix often uses other companies' engines and programming languages for their video game properties.
-Epic Games' Unreal Engine 3 was used for games such as The Last Remnant, and more recently, Unreal Engine 4 has been used for projects including Dragon Quest XI, Kingdom Hearts III, and the most recent Final Fantasy VII Remake.
-Unity has also been used internally for titles including I Am Setsuna, Lost Sphear, and SaGa: Scarlet Grace.
-The Squirrel language had also been used for the WiiWare title Final Fantasy Crystal Chronicles: My Life as a King.
+In addition, Square Enix uses commercial engines, including Epic Games' Unreal Engine 3 (such as The Last Remnant), Unreal Engine 4 (such as Dragon Quest XI, Kingdom Hearts III, Final Fantasy VII Remake) and Unity (such as I Am Setsuna, Lost Sphear, SaGa: Scarlet Grace).